-We have audited the accompanying Ind AS financial statements of Bhaskar Agrochemicals Limited ("theCompany") which comprise the Balance Sheet as at31stMarch 2018 and the Statement of Profit and Loss includingOther ComprehensiveIncome the Cash Flow Statementand the Statement of Changes in Equity for the year thenended and a summary of the significant accounting policies and other explanatoryinformation.
+We have audited the financial statements of Bhaskar Agrochemicals Limited ("theCompany") which comprise the balance sheet as at 31st March 2021 and thestatement of Profit and Loss (including other comprehensive income)cash flows statementand statement of changes in equity for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.

 Basis for Qualified Opinion

 The Company has not provided depreciation on building and plant and equipment relatingto Unit - II in the books of accounts of the company as the Unit - II is closed and henceour opinion is qualified in respect of this matter.

 We conducted our audit of the financial statements in accordance with the Standards onAuditing (SAs) specified under section 143(10) of the Companies Act 2013.
 Ourresponsibilities under those Standards are further described in the Auditor'sResponsibilities for the Audit of the Financial Statements section of our report.
 We areindependent of the Company in accordance with the Code of Ethics issued by the Instituteof Chartered Accountants of India together with the ethical requirements that are relevantto our audit of the financial statements under the provisions of the Companies Act 2013and the Rules made thereunder and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the ICAI's Code of Ethics.
 We believe that theaudit evidence we have obtained is sufficient and appropriate to provide a basis for ouropinion on the financial statements.